Latest News

 Give Back to Those Who Serve

 To help a member of the military or a veteran, please get in touch!
-We have opportunities to work on cases or speak to active military members or veterans at “Ask A Lawyer” events.
-We also have an upcoming CLE: Assisting the National Guard - Basics of Military Parole in Place and Adjustment of Status
+We have opportunities to work on cases or speak or help at Ask-A-Lawyer events.
+We also have an upcoming CLE, Basics of Military Parole in Place & Adjustment of Status, on July 23.

 Attorney of the Month